nuxt-modules/kinde/README.md

     // enable the debug `/api/health` endpoint
     // debug: true,
     //
-    // Set custom apiRoutes in case you use any of the default routes for other purposes
+    // Set custom endpoints in case you use any of the default routes for other purposes
-    // apiRoutes: {
+    // endpoints: {
     //   callback: '/api/callback',
     //   login: '/api/login',
     //   register: '/api/register',